- Planning and Budget

-Assistance in exploring existing non-faculty employment opportunities on campus through individual consultation with Iowa State's Human Resources Services.
+- Assistance in exploring existing non-faculty employment opportunities on campus through individual consultation with Iowa State's University Human Resources.

 How do these resources work?

-For assistance in exploring existing on-campus non-faculty employment opportunities, the department chair and/or dean contacts the office of the Associate Provost for Faculty to make the referral and to provide basic information about the status of the search.
-The Associate Provost for Faculty assists the spouse/partner in making contact with an HR specialist in Human Resources Services.
+- For assistance in exploring existing on-campus non-faculty employment opportunities, the department chair and/or dean contacts the office of the Associate Provost for Faculty to make the referral and to provide basic information about the status of the search.
+The Associate Provost for Faculty assists the spouse/partner in making contact with an HR specialist in University Human Resources.

 - For assistance in exploring off-campus employment opportunities, the department chair and/or dean contacts the office of the Associate Provost for Faculty to make the referral and to provide basic information about the status of the search.
 The Associate Provost for Faculty assists the spouse/partner in making contact with our external consultant, Terri Deems, of WorkLife Design, Inc., who will provide career coaching.
 The cost of the program ($2,000) is split by the hiring unit and the Senior Vice President and Provost.
 NOTE: WorkLife Design, Inc., offers career coaching and is not a placement agency.